-The NTMA Training Centers in Santa Fe Springs both award one \$500 scholarship to one student and is presented at the school's graduation event.
+NTMA Machinist Career College awards one \$500 scholarship to one student and is presented at the school's graduation event.

 For all scholarships, applicants will be evaluated by their paperwork submission, and then a final determination will be made by a Scholarship Committee.
 For more information, visit our Student Services department or read our catalog.